tdinelli/pySMOKEPostProcessor/README.md

 The detail explanation on how to build and install the package can be found inside the relative [documentation](doc/INSTALL.md).

-# TODO
-- Performance refactoring first on C++ side, then in python.

 # LICENSE

 See the [LICENSE](LICENSE.md) file for license rights and limitations (GPL-3.0).